youliangtan/3D_Slam_tools/README.md

 ````

 ## Record ROS bag file
 Bag file is recorded to run the SLAM remotely after the recording process.
-Here Velodyne and IMU are used in the recording process
+Here Velodyne and IMU are used in the recording process of an indoor environment.

-#### Sensor Setup for Velodyne
+#### 1) Sensor Setup for Velodyne
 Follow the [velodyne setup tutorial](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16) and run the .launch file for pointcloud visualization on rviz.

-#### Sensor Setiup for VectorNav IMU
+#### 2) Sensor Setup for VectorNav IMU
 If IMU is used (Vectornav 100), use the ROS package [imu_vn_100](https://github.com/KumarRobotics/imu_vn_100).
 Run the .launch file below to receive the imu data on ROS topic `/imu/imu` and `/imu/rpy`

 ```